bbauska/UC-Davis-JS-Basics/readme.md

   alt="Add llama with animals.push('llama');." />
 <!-- ![](./images/media/image84.png){width="5.0in" height="3.053418635170604in"} -->

-That push llama, now there are four elements in the animals array.
-The cat, dog, chicken and the llama are all in the array.
+<p>That push llama, now there are four elements in the animals array.
+The
+cat, dog, chicken and the llama are all in the array.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 85. push array method (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">